 Cocaine and Depression, Cocaine Effects on the Brain, Cocaine Comedown, Co-Occurring Disorders & Treatment

 The Link Between Cocaine and Depression

 It might seem natural for someone who is depressed to abuse cocaine.
 The stimulant drug counteracts many of the most painful and debilitating symptoms of depression by boosting mood, energy, and confidence.
-However, these effects are short-lived, leaving people stuck in a cycle of repeated use that can quickly progress to addiction.
+However, these short-lived effects leave people stuck in a cycle of repeated use that can quickly progress to addiction.

 Even when people who have depression and use cocaine do not develop a substance use disorder, they ultimately worsen their depression.
 Chronic cocaine abuse changes brain chemistry in a way that deepens and prolongs dysphoria and makes it harder to feel happy.
-When people use cocaine to feel better, they prevent themselves from achieving long-term recovery from depression symptoms.
+People who use cocaine to feel better prevent themselves from achieving long-term recovery from depression symptoms.

 Cocaine is a central nervous system stimulant that affects the brain by stimulating high levels of dopamine, a brain chemical associated with pleasure and reward.
 Over time, Cocaine negatively affects every part of the body with the potential for severe long-term effects.
 It can cause changes to genetics in brain cells, nerve cells, and proteins, among other permanent effects.